Skip to main content

 Chevron will become the 24th Fortune 500 company to establish its headquarters in Houston, joining the city's growing hub of major corporations.
 Among these is ExxonMobil, which announced its corporate headquarters relocation to Spring in 2022.

 “Chevron’s decision to relocate its headquarters underscores the compelling advantages that position Houston as the prime destination for leading energy companies today and for the future," said Partnership President and CEO Steve Kean.
-"With deep roots in our region, Chevron is key player in establishing Houston as a global energy leader.
+"With deep roots in our region, Chevron is a key player in establishing Houston as a global energy leader.
 This move will further enhance those efforts."

 Learn more about corporate headquarters in the Houston region.